 Cassava is the main crop observed and evaluated.
-The various varieties in production in the seven agro-ecological zones (AEZ) of Côte d'Ivoire were examined in their development of anthracnose symptoms.
-These are precisely stems and petioles of infected cassava harvested from peasant plots and healthy cuttings used for assessments under semi-controlled conditions.
+The various varieties produced in the seven agroecological zones (AEZ) of Ivory Coast were examined in their development of anthracnose symptoms.
+Specifically, some stems and petioles infected and healthy cuttings were harvested from farmers plots for screening.